Chapter 4: Social Policies of Prophet Muhammad

 Prophet Mohammad had these qualities since before the start of his prophetic mission.
 It is reported that, in the pre-Islamic times, when they completed the reconstruction of the Kabah, the various tribes of Quraysh disputed with each other with regard to who would put the Black Stone in its place.
 They decided that the first person to enter their meeting place would be the one to do it.

 It was then that the Prophet entered, and this took place before the mission of Prophethood.
 They, therefore, said, “Here is Muhammad, the Trustworthy one!
 We accept his arbitration!”
-In order to please everyone involved and that no one would be left out, Muhammad instructed them to bring a large cloth, spread it on the ground, place the Black Stone on the cloth, and invited one member of every tribe to grab a corner of this cloth and lift it to the level of the place of the Black Stone, and thus he positioned it in its place.11
+In order to please everyone involved and that no one would be left out, Muhammad instructed them to bring a large cloth, spread it on the ground, place the Black Stone on the cloth, and invited one member of every tribe to grab a corner of this cloth and lift it to the level of the place of the Black Stone, and thus he positioned it in its place.

 You First

-An incident testifying to his fulfilment of his promise says that Ammar12 said, “I used to tend to cattle before the advent of Islam, and so did Muhammad.
+said, “I used to tend to cattle before the advent of Islam, and so did Muhammad.
 I said once to him, 'O Muhammad!
 Would you like to go to Fakhkh to let the cattle graze there, for I left it when there was lightning in the sky - a harbinger of rain and, thus pasture?'
 He agreed.
 So I went there the next day, only to find Muhammad already there, trying to keep his flock away from the pasture.
 He said to me, 'I had promised you to be there, so I hated to give my flock access to the pasture before you.'”

 The Pragmatic Statesman